gharveymn/small_vector/docs/README.md

 # Brief

-In the interest of succinctness, this brief is prepared for C++20.
+In the interest of succinctness, this brief is prepared with declaration decorations compatible with C++20.
 Certain features will not be available for other standards.

-Also note that I've omitted the namespacing and template arguments in the `concept`s  used in `requires` statements for `small_vector` member functions.
-Those refer to `value_type` and `small_vector`, in the obvious fashion.
+Also note that I've omitted the namespacing and template arguments in the `concept`s  used in most of the `requires` statements.
+Those arguments involve `value_type` and `small_vector`, in the obvious fashion.

 ```c++
 namespace gch